Please read this document carefully. There is a lot of important information below for new and veteran Org Admins.

 - Be prepared to add new tasks throughout the contest.
 We suggest using a shared document or private wiki to track ideas.

 - Be sure to create enough tasks for the contest.
-As a reference point, the median for task instances completed by orgs in 2016 was 263.
+As a reference point, the mean for task instances completed by orgs in 2018 was 570.

 - Always have additional unpublished tasks in your queue that you can upload as needed throughout the contest.
 Having additional tasks ready to quickly publish will mean less work for you during the busiest part of the contest.